solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     scale, such as gaming backends.
-It utilizes Azure Traffic Manager, to geographically distribute traffic; Azure API Management, to provide rate limiting, among other features; Azure App Service, to host gaming APIs; and PaaS MySQL.
-Firms can perform analysis on gaming data in PaaS MySQL using Azure HDInsight and visualize the data in Power BI.
+It utilizes Azure Traffic Manager, to geographically distribute traffic; Azure API Management, to provide rate limiting, among other features; Azure App Service, to host gaming APIs; and Azure Database for MySQL.
+Firms can perform analysis on gaming data in Azure Database for MySQL using Azure HDInsight and visualize the data in Power BI.

 ### Retail and e-commerce using Azure MySQL

 -   [Retail and e-commerce using Azure MySQL:] This application architecture focuses on processing transactions quickly and creating tailored customer experiences.
-It consists of Azure App Service, PaaS MySQL (for storing product and session information), and Azure Search (for full-text search capability).
+It consists of Azure App Service, Azure Database for MySQL (for storing product and session information), and Azure Search (for full-text search capability).

 ### Scalable web and mobile applications using Azure Database for MySQL